VEASTARK/OSHv4/README.md

 #### Gradle tasks

-* **runSingleHHLocal** runs the simulation with the currently defined configuration files in `osh.runsimulation.runSimulationPackage`
+* **runSingleHH** runs the simulation with the currently defined configuration files in `osh.runsimulation.runSimulationPackage`
+* **jarForRunSingleHH** creates an executable jar that runs the simulation in the currently defined configuration.
+The output directory will be *[projectRoot]/out/runSingleHH* and all configfiles from *osh_sim_loader* will be copied to this directory
 * **constructSingleHHConfig** constructs simulation configuration profiles with the current settings in
 `constructsimulation.constructSimulationPackage` and saves them in a folder under *osh_sim_builder/configfiles[timestamp]*